How many minors can you have on a driving test?

 • Serious faults - something that potentially could cause danger

 • Driving faults - a less serious fault.
-Something that is not potentially dangerous, but could become a serious fault if continued
+Something that is not potentially dangerous, but could become a serious fault if continued.
+You are allowed up to 15 driving faults in a UK driving test.

 What are driving test minor faults?